How is the Counselling Service different from the Mental Health Service?

 Yes.
 Unless required by law, anything discussed in Counselling remains confidential.
 Parents, professors, administrators and others are not provided with any information regarding a student in counselling unless the student provides written authorization for release of specified information.

-What can I expect when I come in for an initial "intake" session?
+What can I expect when I come in for an initial "consultation" appointment?

-Please see Contact/Appointments for information on intake sessions and what to expect.
+Please see Contact/Appointments for information on consultation appointments and what to expect.

 What kinds of concerns do students who use the Counselling Service usually have?